Yamashita012/PasswordGenerator/README.md

 [+]Enter file path (e.g driveLetter:\UserName\UserName\Desktop\Destination): C:\Users\John\Documents
 [+]Enter length of password: 10
 [+]What is the password for?
 WebsiteA
-Which account password do you want to decrypt: Encrypt
 ```

 ## Disclaimer